Skip to content

 Designing for real use cases

-Line shares how her 5-year-old son prefers the directional beam of the SunBell for drawing, the ambient glow of the Sol as a night lamp, and dislikes the Move lamp due to its intense brightness, even at its lowest setting (20 lm).
+Even within the same household, preferences vary.
+Line shares how her 5-year-old son loves the SunBell for its gentle, focused beam while drawing; uses the Sol as a nightlight because of its ambient glow on low-settings; and dislikes the Move , which he says feels too bright, even at its lowest setting (20 lm).

-“I envision a product line where every lamp has an intuitive interface, a wide but practical lumen range from as low as 2-3 lumens to 300 lumens, and lightweight, durable construction tailored for its primary use,” says Line.
+“I envision a product line where every lamp has an intuitive interface, a practical brightness range, and lightweight, durable construction tailored for its primary use,” says Line.

 Lighting designed around lives